New Four-Year Schedule of Water Rates, Fees & Charges takes effect July 1, 2023

-Following a public hearing on Tuesday, May 16, the Marin Water Board of Directors approved a new schedule of changes to customer water rates, fees and charges covering the next four fiscal years.
-The new rates take effect July 1, 2023, and will first be reflected on customer bimonthly billings issued in September and October.
 The impact of the increase on individual customer bills varies and is dependent on the size of each customer’s meter and the amount of water used in a two-month period.
 Discount programs remain available to customers most in need of help with paying their water bill – these offerings include income-based waivers and medical disability discounts.

 The rate changes were developed through a cost of service analysis prepared by an experienced independent rate consultant.
 As part of the rate setting process, Marin Water also held multiple public meetings and public workshops to explain the cost-of-service analysis, factors being considered in the assessment of the District’s revenue needs, and the rate setting process, including legal requirements.
 A special notice was also mailed to all water customers and parcel owners within Marin Water’s service area setting forth details of the rate proposal and scheduled public hearing on the rate adoption.